All five boroughs of New York are equally exciting, but it is Queens that takes the prize.

 The borough was established in 1683 and is named after Queen Catherine, the English queen of Braganza.

-Even though it is overshadowed by its neighbour, Brooklyn, Queens is the largest, diverse and wholesome borough, packed with peaceful parks, unique museums, amazing restaurants – and a lot more!
-But most importantly, it still keeps queenin’.
+Even though it is overshadowed by its neighbor, Brooklyn, Queens is the largest, most diverse, and most wholesome borough.

-The ‘valley of ashes’ from Fitzgerald's The Great Gatsby is not only real but also completely different from how it was described!
+The "valley of ashes" from Fitzgerald's The Great Gatsby is not only real but completely different from how it was described.

-Flushing Meadows Corona Park, the largest park in Queens, stands on the place from where Fitzgerald took his inspiration for that representative place.
+Flushing Meadows Corona Park, the largest park in Queens, stands on the area from where Fitzgerald took his inspiration for that representative place.

-Though it was created for the 1939 World's fair, it gained popularity in the 1964 World’s Fair.
+Though it was created for the 1939 New York World's Fair, it gained popularity at the same event in 1964.

-The park is filled with amazing recreational areas, including a zoo, a museum, a theatre and activities like biking, hiking and boating.
+The park is filled with excellent recreational areas, including a zoo, a museum, a theater, and activities like biking, hiking, and boating.

-The most popular attraction, however, is the Unisphere, which is a 140-feet big steel structure of our Earth that starred in the 1997 film Men in Black.
+The most popular attraction, however, is the Unisphere, a 140-foot steel structure of the Earth that starred in the 1997 film Men in Black.

-If you want to experience Queens, this park is the way to go!
+If you want to experience Queens, this park is the place to go!

-Some of the blooms in the Wedding garden date back to the 20th century, dispersed around a Victorian-themed garden, lined with a vintage gazebo and a white picket fence and the popular oak-lined alley.
+Some of the blooms in the wedding garden date back to the 20th century.

-The garden is a literal fragrant blessing, offering a pleasant sensory experience to the people who visit it!
+Queens Botanical Garden offers a pleasant sensory experience to the people who visit it.

-Like most of the places in Queens, the New York Hall of Science (NYSCI) also came into existence during the 1964 World's Fair.
+Like most of the places in Queens, the New York Hall of Science also came into existence during the 1964 New York World's Fair.

 It was built to provide a way for people to approach science as easily as possible.

-Located in the Flushing Meadows Corona Park, this science museum is the only interactive, hands-on science and technology centre in New York City, featuring more than 400 exhibits, related to physics, biology and chemistry.
+Located in Flushing Meadows Corona Park, this science museum is the only interactive, hands-on science and technology center in New York City.

 Some of these exhibits are permanent, while the rest change frequently.

-This 100,00 sq. ft. of space also offers programs and workshops you can indulge in, including doing experiments at the Design Lab, watching 3D movies at the on-site theatre and a whole lot more.
+This 100,00-square-foot space also offers programs and workshops you can indulge in, like working on experiments at the Design Lab, watching 3D movies at the on-site theater, and a lot more.

-It was built in 1988 in the place of a former dockyard and manufacturing centre.
+It was built in 1988 in the place of a former dockyard and manufacturing center.

-It features several playing fields, picnic tables, a fishing pier and a huge playground, among other things.
+It features several playing fields, picnic tables, a fishing pier, and a vast playground, among other things.

-However, the best thing it offers is the waterfront promenade, which offers stunning views of the United Nations HQ, the Empire State Building and the mesmerizing skyline of Midtown Manhattan.
+However, the best thing it offers is the waterfront promenade, which boasts stunning views of the United Nations HQ, the Empire State Building, and the mesmerizing skyline of Midtown Manhattan.

-Take a stroll around the four piers of this 12-acres park and enjoy the fascinating sight of the two restored gantries, which were once an important part of the dockyard.
+Take a stroll around the four piers of this 12-acre park and enjoy the fascinating sight of the two restored gantries, which were once an essential part of the dockyard.

-The beach is the largest urban beach in the whole of the US, which should’ve been a popular, crowded tourist spot.
+Rockaway Beach is the largest urban beach in the whole of the US.

 However, surprisingly, even if it is popular, it is rarely crowded, providing a quiet place to hang out.